kaisun-msba/Fraud-Analysis/README.md

 - Build a Real-Time Application Fraud Algorithm.
 Used 1,000,000 records of synthetic applications data (PII data).
 Supervised Models.

 - Build a supervised fraud model on the card transaction data.
 There were bout 96,000 records, ~1,000 frauds.
-Final report is also included in the repo.
+The final report is also included in the repo.